 - Low libido

 It’s no wonder this system filled a huge gap in the biohacking space.
-Vitta suggests that by eating different foods, choosing different exercises and using different supplements at different stages in one’s cycle, they can effectively provide symptomatic relief for common ailments.
+Vitta suggests that by eating different foods, choosing different exercises and using different vitamins at different stages in one’s cycle, they can effectively provide symptomatic relief for common ailments.
 Certain phases in a cycle can also trigger otherwise dormant migraines, allergies and asthmatic symptoms.
 Some of which can be managed with enough knowledge about the bodily processes that cause them.

 If this all seems like too much to manage, even just a simple period tracking app like this could tell you what phase of your cycle you’re in.
 Here are some general tips you could keep in mind for different phases of your cycle: